 Exercises for inguinal hernia may be advised to patients with very mild symptoms.
 This may help to strengthen the abdominal muscles.
 These exercises may be suggested after an inguinal hernia surgery also.
 Since strenuous physical activity can trigger inguinal hernia, exercises should be approached with caution.
-Medical attention should be sought if pain is felt while doing these exercises.
+Medical attention should be sought if the pain is felt while doing these exercises.

 Surgery is another strategy followed in inguinal hernia treatment.
-Inguinal hernia surgery would be an open inguinal herniorrhaphy, a laparoscopic inguinal herniorrhaphy or a robotic-assisted surgery.
-The type of inguinal hernia repair surgery would be based on the following criteria
+Inguinal hernia surgery would be an open inguinal herniorrhaphy, a laparoscopic inguinal herniorrhaphy, or a robotic-assisted surgery.
+The type of inguinal hernia repair surgery would be based on the following criteria.

 - Size of the hernia